 Then as a fourth option you might wish to go on on of many package tours, as a number of them are offered by many different companies.
 Some, though not all, are equipped with ADA lifts on the vans or buses for wheelchairs.
 Be sure to check when you book!
 However, always check the details on what tours include, like swim-fins and snorkels.
 An admission is charged to get into the park but children 12 or under are free and no charge for any family with military ID (active or retired) or for residents with local state ID.

 For tours to and from the bay, they offer pickup from a fixed point and drop-off at the same place.
-Prices generally start at $15 to $22.
-Then for some of the premium packages that includes pick-up and drop-off at your hotel, the price can range from $19 to $69 per person.
+Premium packages includes pick-up and drop-off at your hotel.
 Some packages will even provide you with an excellent, but small water proof camera included in the package.

 - For reservations regarding Hanauma Bay please call (808) 768-3027 Or (808) 768-3003